chlablak/platinum-parsing/doc/examples/cli-simple-expression.md

 We will explore the use of the CLI.

+You can find the same example but for the Framework at `doc/examples/framework-simple-expression.md`.

 ## Step 1: writing the grammar
 For this simple language, copy the following grammar in a file named `grammar.ebnf`: